Vision - Motto - Mission - Values - Ethos - Aims

 We are a large inclusive special school which is split across two sites:-

-Site 1- St. Giles School, Hampshire Road, Derby DE21 6BT
+Site 1- St. Giles Spencer Academy, Hampshire Road, Derby DE21 6BT

 This is the main school site which provides a ‘world class’ education for pupils in Early Years (Reception), Key Stage 1 and Key Stage 2.
 Pupils needs may include severe learning difficulties, profound needs and more complex sensory needs.
 Pupils may also have other associated needs including complex physical disabilities, health or care needs.